Succeeding with over 30 years of Service

 'People continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspirations are set free, and where people are continuously learning how to learn together'.

 Peter M. Senge (1990) The Fifth Discipline: The Art and Practice of the Learning Organisation

-Westcare has very effectively integrated Senge's (1990) five disciplines: systems thinking, building shared vision, mental models, team learning and personal mastery into its collaborative philosophy, practice and operation.
-Whilst attachment theory has always underpinned Westcare's holistic model, we are currently working towards becoming a more trauma-informed organisation and ensuring that this is reflected in our day-to-day practice, policy and organisational culture.
+In using Senge’s model, Westcare has very effectively integrated Senge's (1990) five disciplines: systems thinking, building shared vision, mental models, team learning and personal mastery into its collaborative philosophy, practice and operation.